oliversutton/testblog/_posts/2023-03-25-a-second-blog-post.md

 }
 ```

-and an animation of cyclic competition
+and an animation of cyclic competition:

 ![cyclic competition]({{ '/images/about/cycliccompetition.gif' | relative_url }})

+We can even include interactive graphics generated in python, using the `mpld3` package

+{% include_relative second-post-includes/figure.html %}

+and an interactive animation:

+{% include_relative second-post-includes/animation.html %}

 ### References